Start building

 Unicode

 Unicode is an extension of ASCII codes to support more characters.
 It also includes multiple encoding forms including UTF-8, UTF-16, and UTF-32.
 UTF-8 uses 8-bit blocks and so on.
 While ASCII codes have limited support for characters, Unicode includes characters from all languages and devices, including numerals, punctuation marks, symbols, and emoji.
+You can view Unicode charts on dedicated websites.

 Error detection code